CrowdStrike/falcon-helm/helm-charts/falcon-self-hosted-registry-assessment/README.md

 * A x86_64 (AMD64) Kubernetes cluster.
 * [Helm](https://helm.sh/) 3.x is installed and supported by the Kubernetes provider.
 * A 1+ GiB persistent volume for a job controller SQLite database.
-* A 1+ GiB persistent volume used by the executor for a registry assessment cache.
+* A 1+ GiB persistent volume used by the executor for a registry assessment cache (SQLite only; not required when using PostgreSQL — see [Configure the executor database engine](#optional-configure-the-executor-database-engine)).
 * A working volume to store and expand images for assessment.
 * Networking sufficient to communicate with CrowdStrike cloud services and your image registries.
 * Optional.
 [Cert Manager - Helm](https://cert-manager.io/docs/installation/helm/) if you wish to use TLS between the containers in this Chart.
 See [TLS Configuration](#optional-configure-grpc-over-tls).